 He studied at Westminster School and soon began to display his own gift for poetry.
-He went on to Trinity College, Cambridge, where he excelled in languages and music.
+After this, he went on to Trinity College, Cambridge, where he excelled in languages and music.
 He earned his bachelor’s degree in 1613 and his master’s degree three years later.

-His early ambition was to become a priest, but his scholarship attracted the attention of King James I. In 1620 he was appointed University Orator, whose duties included welcoming distinguished visitors and acting as a sort of an ambassador for the school, writing and delivering speeches to the King.
+His early ambition was to become a priest, but his scholarship attracted the attention of King James I. In 1620 he was appointed University Orator.
+His duties included welcoming distinguished visitors and acting as a sort of an ambassador for the school, writing and delivering speeches to the King.

-He seemed destined for a career as a courtier, and served in Parliament for two years.
-But after the King’s death, a friend encouraged him to renew his interest in ordained ministry and he sought ordination – an unusual step for a man of his rank and family background.
-He was first made deacon, and in 1626 appointed a canon of Lincoln Cathedral.
+He seemed destined for a career as a courtier and served in Parliament for two years.
+But after the King’s death, a friend encouraged him to renew his interest in ordained ministry.
+As a consequence, he sought ordination – an unusual step for a man of his rank and family background.
+He was first made deacon and in 1626 appointed a canon of Lincoln Cathedral.

-His mother died in 1627 and he expressed his grief in verse, penning several poems in tribute to her.
+His mother died in 1627.
+He expressed his grief in verse, penning several poems in tribute to her.
 Herbert also resigned his post at Cambridge that same year.
 He married Jane Danvers in 1629.

-His cathedral canonry was associated with the parish of Leighton Bromswold, then in the diocese of Lincoln.
-Although he had no duties there, he discovered that the building was derelict and he set about raising money and restoring it.
+His cathedral canonry was associated with the parish of Leighton Bromswold in Cambridgeshire, then in the diocese of Lincoln.
+Although he had no duties there, he soon discovered that the 13th century church was in ruins.
+So, he set about raising money and restoring it.

-The church was beautifully decorated, and its restoration indicates Herbert’s preference for proper, but reformed ceremonial, and a balance between preaching and sacrament, marking out a middle ground between conflicting doctrines – a position which came to be seen as quintessentially Anglican.
+The church’s restoration indicates his preference for proper, but reformed ceremonial, and the balance between preaching and sacrament.
+Thus, he marked out a middle ground between conflicting doctrines – a position which came to be seen as quintessentially Anglican.

-In 1630 Herbert was appointed rector of Bemerton, close to his family seat at Wilton, near Salisbury.
-There he ministered diligently despite his failing health.
+In 1630 Herbert became rector of Bemerton, close to his family seat at Wilton, near Salisbury.
+Despite his failing health he ministered diligently.

-While dying from tuberculosis, he sent a collection of his poems to his Cambridge friend Nicholas Ferrar, who had founded an Anglican community at Little Gidding – just two miles down the road from Leighton Bromswold.
+While dying from tuberculosis, he sent a collection of his poems to his Cambridge friend Nicholas Ferrar.
+Ferrar had founded an Anglican community at Little Gidding – just two miles away from Leighton Bromswold.

-The Church of England commemorates George Herbert’s death on 27th February, the date Dr Rowan Williams chose for his enthronement as Archbishop of Canterbury in 2003.
+The Church of England commemorates George Herbert’s death on 27th February.
+Dr Rowan Williams, who has written extensively on Herbert’s poetry, chose the same date for his enthronement as Archbishop of Canterbury in 2003.